IISERM/Darwin-Hackathon/index.md

 Given a fasta file and a value of k, you need to accomplish the following:

 - Extract all the sequences from the given file
-- Find the most frequently occuring k-mer in all of the sequences combined (one k-mer for the whole file)
+- Find the most frequently occurring k-mer in all of the sequences combined (one k-mer for the whole file)

 ### Input